dungtq2k5/amazon-clone/README.md

 - Implementing HTML code through JS.
 - Spawning some logic about objects, DOM with JS.

-By following his tutorial at the end I can manage to create this "amazon-clone" project by myselft.
+By following his tutorial at the end I can manage to create this "amazon-clone" project by myself.
 Thanks to him again!